Pest control hub

 Begin clearance at top of catchment.

-- Hand pull small seedlings in high light areas.
+- Hand pull small seedlings in areas of high natural light.

 - Digging of larger plants usually leaves rhizome fragments which can regrow, thus herbicide control is recommended.